Lethal Drug Combinations to Avoid

 What Are the Deadliest Drug Combos?

 Combining drugs (“polysubstance abuse”) is both common and potentially dangerous.
 There are various reasons why individuals use substances in combination.
 For some, the activity is done haphazardly, without pretense or forethought.
-For others, the combination is deliberate — the selection of drugs, their amounts, and even the timing of their consumption is planned in advance so the right effect is achieved when they are combined.
+For others, the combination is deliberate—the selection of drugs, their amounts, and even the timing of their consumption is planned in advance so that the right effect is achieved when the substances are combined.

 - Cocaine + heroin.

 Opioids are a class of drug that includes both heroin, an opiate derived from the opium poppy, and synthetic opioids, many of which derive from opiate precursor substances such as morphine and thebaine.
 Common synthetic opioids are prescription pain medications like hydrocodone, oxycodone, and tramadol.

 Opioids, including heroin and painkillers like OxyContin and Dilaudid, relieve pain and create a sense of euphoria and well-being in the user.
 These rewarding, pleasurable effects reinforce their addictive potential.
 Additional effects include: